2014 Law School Commencement

 Date: Saturday, May 24, 2014

-Where: The Law School Commencement Ceremony will be held inside Pamplin Sports Center or outside in Griswold Stadium.
+Where: The Law School Commencement Ceremony will be held inside Pamplin Sports Center.
 Campus Map.
-Depending on the weather, location will be announced on this website the morning of commencement.

 The ceremony typically lasts almost 2 hours.
 No tickets needed.
 Arrive early for parking and seating.
 Guests are also encouraged to dress for the weather if the ceremony is in the stadium outside.
 Reception with light refreshments at the law school following the ceremony.

 Commencement Speaker 2014